horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 1. reduces redundant computation to achieve workload efficiency;
 2. exposes parallelism that can be easily captured by the underlying hardware.

+For the background of point cloud neural networks and how our delayed-aggregation helps improves the execution efficiency, see the [wiki](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/wiki) page.

 ### Networks
 Delayed-aggregation applies to a wide range of different point cloud networks.
 This repo has the implementation for the following five networks: